 Fiction about family life, as psychotherapy

-Updated on 27th January 2019: We are promoting this novel – by Kurt Llama Byron – about a dysfunctional family, because we believe that fictional stories are a great teaching medium.
-We are primarily interested in helping individuals and couples through the medium of coaching, counselling and psychotherapy; but we also consider other channels, like fictional writing, music therapy, journal writing, physical relaxation therapy, dietary changes, physical exercise, and so on.
+Updated on 15th April 2019: We are promoting this novel – by Kurt Llama Byron – about a dysfunctional family, because we believe that fictional stories are a great teaching medium.
+We are primarily interested in helping individuals and couples through the medium of coaching, counselling and psychotherapy; but we also consider other channels, like fictional writing, music therapy, journal writing, physical relaxation therapy, dietary changes, physical exercise, sleep science, and so on.

 Murder is murder; and one murder may be a profound echo of another!
 This is the pain that some people must endure: the reliving of an old, forgotten trauma, which threatens to overwhelm them.